SamSun0530/CPSC-455-E-commerce-website/README.md

 ### Unit 1, Front end web technologies:
 We utilised HTML, CSS, and JavaScript as fundamental technologies that serve as the backbone of our application's front-end.
 HTML structures the content, CSS styles it, and JavaScript adds interactivity, collectively creating a responsive and user-friendly interface.
 Additionally, by integrating Material UI, we leverage a robust library of pre-designed components that enhance the aesthetic appeal and consistency of the app, streamlining the development process compared to custom-styling from scratch.

+## Above and Beyond functionality

+## Next Steps
+- We can add email verification when a user registers their account or delete their account as an extra security feature.
+- In the seller view, we could show some seller statistics based on how their listings are doing, what kind of listings perform best etc.
+- We can use machine learning to show recommended posts to users, based on their searches, wishlist and purchase history.

+## List of contributions

 ## Team Members

 - Andy Lee: 4th year BSc student, currently working as a backend developer, hoping to gain some frontend experience.